 From his tenures with the Sneakers and the dB's on through to his subsequent solo projects, singer/songwriter

 remained a linchpin of the jangle pop renaissance.
 Born December 6, 1954 in Chapel Hill, North Carolina, he was raised in the Winston-Salem area, and alongside longtime friend and collaborator Peter Holsapple, he first surfaced in 1972 in the short-lived Rittenhouse Square, which issued its sole LP the following year.
-While attending the University of North Carolina in 1975, Stamey teamed with drummer Will Rigby to form the cult favorite power pop combo Sneakers; later joined by guitarist Mitch Easter -- the future Let's Active frontman who would go on to emerge as one of the era's premier producers.
+While attending the University of North Carolina in 1975, Stamey teamed with drummer Will Rigby to form the cult favorite power pop combo Sneakers; the group was later joined by guitarist Mitch Easter, the future Let's Active frontman who would go on to emerge as one of the era's premier producers.
 The group traveled to New York City in 1976 to appear at the famed Max's Kansas City but dissolved soon after, at which time Stamey returned to the Big Apple to set up his own label, Car Records.

 In addition to issuing the posthumous Sneakers collection In the Red